-The decision by various states and major hospital systems to include fluoroscopy in nurse practitioners' practice highlights their ability to deliver safe, cost-effective care.
+The decision by various states and major hospital systems to include fluoroscopy in nurse practitioners practice (NPs) highlights their ability to deliver safe, cost-effective care.
 Removing existing barriers will enhance patient access to healthcare and expand the specialty provider workforce, addressing current staffing shortages.
-Advancements in technology have dramatically reduced the risk of harm from radiation with fluoroscopy.
 By permitting NPs to provide fluoroscopy in Nebraska, we can establish essential training standards that safeguard public health.
 These updates will enable NPs to contribute to high-quality patient care while alleviating administrative burdens for both NPs, collaborating physicians, and healthcare organizations.